linode/docs/docs/applications/big-data/install-a-jupyter-notebook-server-on-a-linode-behind-an-apache-reverse-proxy.md

     ![OpenSSL Browser Error](/docs/assets/jupyter-add-exception.png)

-2. If Apache is configured properly, Jupyter prompts you to login:
+2. If Apache is configured properly, Jupyter prompts you to log in:

     ![Jupyter Login Page](/docs/assets/jupyter-login-page.png)